 Your dental health is our number one priority.
-Our dental team at Revelstoke Dental Centre is always readily available to provide urgent dental care for patients in Revelstoke, British Columbia!
+Our dental team at Revelstoke Dental Centre strives to make themselves available whenever you need urgent dental care in Revelstoke, British Columbia!

 Prompt treatment is almost always required to alleviate pain and to ensure the teeth have the best possible chance of survival.
 If there is severe pain, it is best to make an appointment with the dentist as quickly as possible.

 We understand dental emergencies can occur at any time and sometimes you may not be able to make it to the dentist in a timely manner.

 Depending on the dental concern, beside are some things you can do before heading to the dentist’s office for emergency dental care.